1biot/FiQueLa/README.md

 For results try the `composer example:join` command.

-### 5.4 Functions
+### V.B.
+Aggregations and Functions

-Functions are useful for manipulating data in queries.
+Aggregations and functions are useful for manipulating data in queries.
 You can use them in `select` method.
 Functions values may be sets as aliases which can be chained with previously called functions.

 ```php